apetbrz/csclub_2d_game/README.md

 - Map: a "map" object, storing relevant data for loaded maps.
 - Tile: each square in a map
 - TileType: used for translating map file data to Tile information
+- RNG: used wherever random numbers are wanted, has specific tools

+Folders:
-- maps/ folder: where map files are located.
+- maps/: where map files are located.
-- textures/ folder: where textuer files are located.
+- textures/: where textuer files are located.
+- entities/: where entity types are located.

 Notable locations:
 - map selection: Main.MAP_SELECTION